jrandallw/JesseWintonCo/_work/curious.md

 blocks:
 - template: image
   image_layout: fullwidth-image
-  image: "/uploads/disneyland001.jpg"
+  image: "/uploads/curious-type.jpg"
   caption: ''
 - template: image
   image_layout: fullwidth-image
-  image: "/uploads/disneyland002.jpg"
+  image: "/uploads/curious-logos.jpg"
   caption: ''
+- template: image
+  image_layout: fullwidth-image
+  image: "/uploads/curious-style-guide.jpg"
+  caption: ''
 ---
-Branding and custom type for Curious Theatre Works, a new theatre company based in Rocklin, CA.
+Branding and custom type for Curious Theatre Works, a new theatre company based in Rocklin, CA. The goal was to create an identity that could communicate a sense of class and professionalism, while still encapsulating a sense of fun and lightness.